bigginge/esp8266-mqtt/README.md

 * Flash speed: 80MHz
 * SPI Mode: DIO

+## MQTT setup

+Broker setup here.....

-## Software
+## esp-thing

+esp-thing is the arduino application that runs on the ESP8266.
+The project is developed using [PlatformIO](https://platformio.org/ "PlatformIO") and [VSCode](https://code.visualstudio.com/ "Visual Studio Code").

-The code for esp-thing is tested and built using a GitHub action.
+The code is tested and built using a GitHub action, although can also be built locally.

+* Clone the repo
 * Download the artifacts and extract to /esp-thing/.pio
 * `platformio run --disable-auto-clean -t nobuild -t upload`